- 1.99% MER rate for bisf houses

 - British Iron and Steel Federation steel frame property mortgages with bad credit history

-- Hodge Lifetime Mortgage Plus first-floor steel federation bisf properties
+- Hodge Lifetime Mortgage Plus first floor steel federation bisf properties

-- Liverpool Victoria LV Equity Release Schemes bisf homes
+- Liverpool Victoria LV Equity Release Schemes Bisf Homes

 - Age Partnership Equity Release Schemes for profile metal sheets homes